-Disappeared Dad: Harm's father was shot down over Vietnam on Christmas when he was a kid, and Harm's attempts to find him were a recurring subplot for the first three seasons.
+Disappeared Dad: Harm's father was shot down over Vietnam on Christmas Eve 1969 when he was a kid, and Harm's attempts to find him were a recurring subplot for the first three seasons.

 Admiral Chegwidden, while a part of his daughter Francesca's life, wishes that he was there for her more than he was.
 His daughter loves him, however.

-Eagleland: Comes in a mixed flavor, but generally the military is almost always of type 1 (Navy & Marine Corps in particular), while civilians and civilian life is often portrayed as type 2.
+Eagleland: Comes in a mixed flavor, but generally the military is almost always of type 1 (Navy & Marine Corps in particular), while civilians and civilian life is at times portrayed as type 2.

 Early-Installment Weirdness: The show switched networks after the first season, and experienced a Re Tool as a result, mostly resulting in much of the supporting cast being replaced.
 Given that the show centers around the military, the cast switch was remarkably easy to explain as being Truth in Television.
 Further, the pilot episode has Harm paired with Lieutenant Caitlin Pike who would be replaced by Lieutenant Meg Austin in the first season.